Get insider access

 Performance

-This vacuum delivers decent performance on high-pile carpet.
-It does a fantastic job of dealing with bulky material like cereal and clears the majority of medium-sized material like rice, but it'll take another pass or two to clear away finer debris like sand that's been embedded into this surface type.
+This vacuum delivers decent performance on high-pile carpets.
+It does a fantastic job of dealing with bulky material and clears the majority of medium-sized material, but it'll take another pass or two to clear away embedded finer debris.

 7.5